reipared/etch-a-sketch/README.md

 ### Acknowledgments

 The "Etch-a-Sketch" application was created as a simple project to practice HTML, CSS, and JavaScript.
 It was inspired by the classic toy "Etch A Sketch" and is for educational purposes only.

-### Author

-This application was developed by [Your Name].
-For any questions or feedback, please contact [Your Email Address].